dhilowitz/kontakt-piano-template/README.md

 A piano template for anyone looking to make a piano instrument in Kontakt

-Round robins, sustain pedals, and release trigger code by Dave Hilowitz UI code by Angus Roberts-Carey
+Round robins, sustain pedals, and release trigger code by Dave Hilowitz.
+UI code by Angus Roberts-Carey.

 ## Features
 - Support for round robin